 A central feature of the national industrial strategy is the importance of place and the need for local industrial strategies to bring together the five foundations of productivity and the four grand challenges if the UK is to raise productivity, earnings and wellbeing, locally and nationally.

-GMCA's commitment to basing strategic choices on the highest quality evidence available has been re-affirmed by the establishment of the Greater Manchester Independent Prosperity Review.
-The Review is being led by a panel of independent experts chaired by Professor Diane Coyle (Bennett Professor of Public Policy, University of Cambridge).
-The other members of the panel are:
+GMCA's commitment to basing strategic choices on the highest quality evidence available has been re-affirmed by the establishment of the Greater Manchester Independent Prosperity Review led by a panel of independent leading economic experts.

-The Panel is tasked with scrutinising Greater Manchester's existing evidence base and overseeing the commissioning of new research that can fill key gaps in understanding.
+The panel will scrutinise Greater Manchester's existing evidence base and oversee the commissioning of new research that can fill key gaps in understanding.
 This approach will ensure that the Local Industrial Strategy is underpinned by a strong understanding of the foundations of productivity, and the drivers of increased prosperity, across Greater Manchester.
-The Panel has identified a number of priority areas in which existing knowledge and intelligence needs to be improved.
-These are being explored through research projects focusing on:

 On the Prosperity Review panel is:

 The Greater Manchester Independent Prosperity Review was established to undertake a detailed and rigorous assessment of the current state, and future potential, of Greater Manchester’s economy.
 Ten years on from the path-breaking Manchester Independent Economic Review (MIER), it provides a fresh understanding of what needs to be done to improve productivity and drive prosperity across the city-region.